SCIFIHISTORY.NET

 Picture

-A star is born!
 On this day in 1994, the Family/Fantasy Dragonworld roared as loud as it could for audiences.
-The feature starred Alastairi Mackenzie and Lila Kaye, and here's the plot summary that's provided by IMDB.com:
+Directed by Ted Nicolaou, the feature starred Alastairi Mackenzie, Brittney Powell, and Lila Kaye; and here's the plot summary that's provided by IMDB.com:

 "Young John McGowan travels to Scotland to live at his grandfather's castle after he loses his parents in a traffic accident.
 At the wishing tree he conjures up a dragon friend, Yowler.
 They grow up together, and one day documentary film maker Bob Armstrong and his daughter Beth stumble upon Yowler.
 Hungry for fame (and money), Bob convinces John to "rent" Yowler to local unscrupulous businessman Lester McIntyre.
 John is convinced in part by the offer to have the outstanding taxes on the castle paid off, partly because of his growing interest in Beth.
 Yowler is miserable in the new theme park built for him, and when it becomes clear that McIntyre has tricked them in order to exploit the dragon, John and his new friends take action."